PayThePizzo/Predictive-Analysis-Notes/Theory/6 - MC.md

 ## Model Assumptions
 Often, the assumptions of linear regression, are stated as:
 * **L**inearity: the response can be written as a linear combination of the predictors.
 (With noise about this true linear relationship.)
+  * Goal: We verify that there is no variable left that could be relevant for the final prediction.
 * **I**ndependence: the errors are independent.
+  * Very hard to test
 * **N**ormality: the distribution of the errors should follow a normal distribution.
 * **E**qual Variance: the error variance is the same at any set of predictor values.
+  * Homoscedasticity

 There are a number of statistical tests and graphical approaches to verify the validity of these assumptions.